PyMVPA/PyMVPA/doc/source/tutorial3_mappers.rst

 #We have learned that mappers transform a dataset, so let's transform it and
 #look what happens.
-A very simple trasnformation is choosing a subset of the
+A very simple transformation is choosing a subset of the
 #features (i.e. slicing):
 #
 #  >>> myids = [1, 2, 8, 10]